AnandhuArjunan/DeveloperTools/README.md

 ## Problems Facing

-- It is using Java 16 , [Not all code used even JDK 8 features .Need to upgrade to latest Java Standards]
+- It is using Java 16 , [But the code not even fully follow JDK 8 features .Need to upgrade to latest Java Standards]
 - There are some design issues.
 - Logging is not done.
+- Unit Testing is Not Done.

 ## Tech